Jio's Diwali Offers: 100 Percent Cashback, Jio Phone 2 Festive Sale, and More

-Reliance Jio is going all out to attract users in the run-up to Diwali.
-The telecom company is offering special plans, 100 percent cashback coupons, gift card, and more.
-Jio has come up with a total of eight offers under its Diwali Dhamaka sale.
-As part of its Jio Diwali Dhamaka sale, subscribers can avail 100 percent cashback on plans priced above Rs.
-149. Jio is also offering a Jio Phone handset along with unlimited voice and data for six months for Rs.
-1,095.
-Additionally, the company's latest smart feature phone - Jio Phone 2 - will be up for grabs until November 2.
-Here are all the offers and deals available, as per information provided on Jio's official website.
+Reliance Jio is offering 100 percent cashback coupons, special plans, Jio Phone gift card, and more as part of its Diwali 2018 celebrations.
+Jio has come up with a total of eight offers under its Diwali Dhamaka sale under which user can avail 100 percent cashback on plans priced above Rs.
+149. The telco is also offering a Jio Phone handset (under exchange) along with unlimited voice and data for six months for Rs.
+1,095 bundled as a gift card.
+Additionally, Jio Phone 2, the company's latest smart feature phone will be up for grabs in a general sale until November 12.

 Jio has rolled out a new annual plan worth Rs.
 1,699.
 The new Jio recharge plan comes with unlimited 4G data and voice calls with a one-year validity period, until next Diwali.
 Additionally, under the Diwali Dhamaka offer, Jio is offering a '100 percent cashback' to users on most of its recharge plans in the form of Reliance Digital coupons that will show up in MyJio app.